 - problems with vision, speech, or balance; or

 - dangerously high blood pressure (severe headache, blurred vision, buzzing in your ears, anxiety, confusion, chest pain, shortness of breath, uneven heartbeats, seizure).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Read the Levophed (norepinephrine bitartrate) Side Effects Center for a complete guide to possible side effects

 What is the most important information I should know about norepinephrine (Levophed)?

-Before receiving norepinephrine, tell your doctor if you have high blood pressure (hypertension), overactive thyroid, asthma, or a sulfite allergy.
+If possible before receiving norepinephrine, tell your doctor if you have high blood pressure, diabetes, coronary artery disease, circulation problems, varicose veins, overactive thyroid, asthma, or a sulfite allergy.